buddydev/bp-xprofile-custom-field-types/readme.txt

  In the first version, te plugin brought all the profile fields offered by the currently abandoned The ["BuddyPress Xprofile Custom Fields Type"](https://github.com/donmik/buddypress-xprofile-custom-fields-type) plugin.

 = More Plugins =
-We love BuddyPress and we have created 100+ BuddyPress plugins.
+We love BuddyPress, and we have created 100+ BuddyPress plugins.
 Please take a look at our
  1. [Free BuddyPress Plugins](https://buddydev.com/plugins/  "Best BuddyPress Plugins")
  1. [Premium BuddyPress plugins](https://buddydev.com/plugins/category/buddypress-premium-plugins/ "Best BuddyPress Premium Plugins")